argentlabs/argent-contracts-starknet/README.md

 Please refer to [these instructions](https://docs.cairo-lang.org/getting_started/prerequisits.html).
 You can skip cloning the Cairo repository, as this will be done automatically through the Makefile.
-If you are a developer, we recommend you to install the Cairo extension.
-You can find it on the vscode Extensions Marketplace by looking for "Cairo 1.0".
+If you are a developer, we recommend that you install the Cairo extension.
+You can find it in the vscode Extensions Marketplace by looking for "Cairo 1.0".

 ### Setup project